 Full Spectrum or Bust

 It is important that whatever CBD oil or hemp extract you are using is full-spectrum.
-This means that all the active cannabinoids and other therapeutic compounds have been left intact.
+This means that all the extract does not go through unnecessary processing, which would remove some of the naturally occurring cannabinoids and therapeutic compounds.
 Any product which claims to be ‘THC free’ or 99% CBD is going to be less effective and more prone to side effects.

 The Allergy-Free Pet